-We are particularly concerned by the following:
+I am particularly concerned by the following:

-The lack of attention paid to the need to address teacher parking and parent "kiss n ride" and temporary parking needs.
+- The lack of communication from the School to the local community, considering this is such a large and considerable project. - The School has given no consideration at all to increasing the Vehicle parking places for its staff.
+This plan could address this.
+Many staff drive to the school and park in the already congested streets of Kirribilli. - The lack of a parent "kiss n ride" and temporary parking needs has been neglected.
 These omissions represent not only a lack of commitment to the Community on behalf of St. Aloysius College but also a significant safety issue for students, parents and relatives and residents.
 As residents close to the school we have seen first-hand the daily threats to safety as parents and relatives jockey for position to obtain short term parking to allow for the pick-up and drop off of their child.